rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-gitea/index.md

 #### Ingress proxy container

 The ingress proxy container terminates HTTP, HTTPS and SSH connections and distributes traffic to the Gitea container.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) Ingress Proxy module and is a key building block for rollyourown.xyz projects.
+This component is provided by the rollyourown Ingress Proxy module and is a key building block for rollyourown projects.
 Further details can be found [here](/rollyourown/project_modules/ryo-ingress-proxy/).

 #### MariaDB container

 The MariaDB container provides a MariaDB relational database as backend for the Gitea server container.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) MariaDB Database module.
+This component is provided by the rollyourown MariaDB Database module.
 Further details can be found [here](/rollyourown/project_modules/ryo-mariadb).

 #### Gitea container

 The Gitea container provides the Gitea server for the project.
-[Gitea](https://gitea.io/) is a lightweight, open source git repository.
+[Gitea](https://gitea.io/) is a lightweight, open source git repository server.

 ## How to use this project